11/22/63: A Novel Cover

 Cons

-• Too many side plots
+• Too many pages sometimes

 Disclaimer: Buying from our links may result in us earning enough for a new reading adventure, but not enough to quit our day jobs as amateur literary afficinados.